-Due to my burning eyes (my contacts were old and I was not able to get my glasses from home) and lack of sleep from being monitored throughout the night, I was too much of a mess to explain to her that my insurance would probably not pay for dermatological services–even though my husband and I paid a boatload for the insurance.
+Due to my burning eyes (my contacts were old and I was not able to get my glasses from home) and lack of sleep from being monitored throughout the night, I was too much of a mess to explain to her that my insurance would probably not pay for dermatological services.
 I was also too tired to explain to her how beneficial fish oil was for me, so I just responded, “I read that fish oil is good.”
 With a condescending chuckle, she looked back down at her computer keyboard.

 I hope for someone that will spend just a tiny bit of extra time with me if I have questions.